 La AR technology it is increasingly impressive in covering the real world with digital characters.
 Whether you catch Pokémon, throw Star Wars droids or build block houses, sooner or later an augmented reality game will find you and grab you.
 In summary: the video games of the future will be real but with an 'electronic aid'.
 Comfortable, especially when it comes to murder games, a Watson always serves.

 Little Lon: history, game, culture, technology

 Misadventure in Little Lon apply this technology to a new smart setting: a historical walking tour and an interactive mystery.
-It starts at the stunning Melbourne State Library: players are guided through historic buildings, crowded corners and seedy alleys, where they interview a variety of shady characters and look for clues.
+It starts from the beautiful Melbourne State Library: players are guided through historic buildings, crowded corners and squalid alleys, where they interview a series of shady characters and look for clues.

 The game is the first in the True Crime Mysteries series by independent studio 10Tickles, directed by the team of husband and wife Andy Yong and Emma Ramsay.
 The couple is fascinated by the mysteries and history that binds people to places, so he decided to build an augmented reality experience that has drawn on both.